AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

   ``spark-mod32_arithmetic_lemmas.ads`` and for 64 bits modular integers (``Interfaces.Unsigned_64``) in file ``spark-mod64_arithmetic_lemmas.ads``.

+* GNAT-specific lemmas on fixed-point arithmetic in file ``spark-fixed_point_arithmetic_lemmas.ads``, that need to be instantiated by the user for her specific fixed-point type.

 * Lemmas on floating point arithmetic in file ``spark-floating_point_arithmetic_lemmas.ads``, that are instantiated for single-precision floats (``Float``) in file